Discover the Canadian Rockies by RailItinerary

 Day 5: Banff / Moraine Lake / Lake Louise / Yoho National Park

 Set in the rugged Valley of the Ten Peaks, Moraine Lake is surrounded by mountains, waterfalls, and rock piles, creating a scene so stunning it almost seems unreal.
-Take pleasure in this stop by taking photos, exploring nature, and admiring the color intensity of the water.
+Take pleasure in this stop by taking photos, exploring nature, and admiring the intense blue-green hue of the water.

-Next, take advantage of free time to walk around Lake Louise—a pristine setting world famous for its turquoise lakes, the Victoria Glacier, and marvelous mountains—providing more photography opportunities.
+Next, take advantage of free time to walk around Lake Louise—a pristine setting world famous for its turquoise lake set amongst the Victoria Glacier and marvelous mountains that provides more photography opportunities.

 Afterward, visit Yoho National Park.
-Named for a Cree expression meaning "awe and wonder," Yoho features magnificent natural wonders like majestic mountain ranges, waterfalls, the serene waters of Emerald Lake, and a natural Rock Bridge spanning the Kicking Horse River.
+Named for a Cree expression meaning "awe and wonder," Yoho features magnificent natural wonders such as majestic mountain ranges, waterfalls, the serene waters of Emerald Lake, and a natural Rock Bridge spanning the Kicking Horse River.

 Overnight: The Rimrock Resort Hotel (B,L)